Ice hockey in Nevada: History

 Vegas had been one of the fastest growing cities in the United States, rising from a population of about 8,000 in 1940 to well over 500,000 by the early 21st-century.
 However, by 2017 the city was still missing a major professional sports team.
 This was largely due to the fact that Las Vegas was the central hub for gambling in the US and most leagues had a long-standing ban on wagering due to its past connections to match fixing through organized crime.
 With the rise in both legality and popularity of sports betting in the 21st century, Las Vegas had become less of a taboo town and the NHL was the first of the four major sports leagues to place a team in the region.
 The Vegas Golden Knights debuted in October 2017 and had the cities' major circuit all to themselves.
 That season saw major events that generated interest in the team.

-The first, tragically, was the Las Vegas Strip shooting that saw a gunman kill 60 people while they were attending a music concert.
-Nine days later, at the franchise home opener, the Golden Knights held a ceremony in honor of the victims and served as a rallying point for civic pride for the remainder of the season, similar to what the Boston Red Sox had done following a terrorist attack at the Boston Marathon in 2013.
+The first, was the Las Vegas Strip shooting that saw a gunman kill 60 people while they were attending a music concert.
+Nine days later, at the franchise home opener, the Golden Knights held a ceremony in honor of the victims and served as a rallying point for civic pride for the remainder of the season, akin to what the Boston Red Sox had done following a terrorist attack at the Boston Marathon in 2013.
 Vegas went so far as to retire the number 58 in honor of the fifty eight people who had died immediately following the attack.

-Secondly, and on a much happier note, the Golden Knights ended up producing the best season in the history of any expansion team in North American pro sports history.
+Secondly, the Golden Knights ended up producing the best season in the history of any expansion team in North American pro sports history.
 While most new teams finish with poor records and typically miss the postseason, Vegas took advantage of several personnel miscues by other teams and put together a roster that was able to compete straight away.
-The Golden Knights won the Pacific Division title in their first season and proceeded to march all the way to the 2018 Stanley Cup Finals.
-While the team was unable to win the cup that year, the shocking success led to a huge amount of publicity and interest in the team.
-Vegas continued as one of the better teams for the next seral years and made its second championship appearance in 2023, this time managing to win the Stanley Cup.
+The Golden Knights won the Pacific Division title in their first season and proceeded to reach the 2018 Stanley Cup Final.
+While the team was unable to win the cup that year, their success led to a large amount of publicity and interest in the team.
+Vegas continued as one of the better teams for the next several years and made its second championship appearance in 2023, this time managing to win the Stanley Cup.
 In the meantime, Vegas had founded a minor league team and placed it in nearby Henderson, Nevada, while an unaffiliated junior team had started up in the Vegas suburb of Summerlin South.